awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 These instances deliver both high compute and high memory and are well\-suited for the following applications:
 + Electronic Design Automation \(EDA\)
 + Relational database workloads

+`z1d.metal` instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
+These instances are well suited for the following:
++ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
++ Applications that require a non\-virtualized environment for licensing or support

 For more information, see [Amazon EC2 z1d Instances](https://aws.amazon.com/ec2/instance-types/z1d)\.